marcolax22/datamanagement_weidmann/README.md

 ### R Code

 The R Code of the Data Project can be found in the file `datamanagement_R.R`.
-Open up the R Code trough the R Project `datamanagement_weidmann´ to run and load the data correctly.
+Open up the R Code trough the R Project `datamanagement_weidmann` to run and load the data correctly.

 ### PostgreSQL

 The PostgreSQL Code of the Data Project can be found in the file `datamanagement_PostgreSQL.R`.
-Open up the PostgreSQL Code trough the R Project `datamanagement_weidmann´ to run and load the data correctly.
+Open up the PostgreSQL Code trough the R Project `datamanagement_weidmann` to run and load the data correctly.